dufernandes/neetcode-submissions/README.md

 ### Two Pointers
 Place one pointer at each end of a sorted array (or string) and move them inward based on the comparison result.
 Avoids nested loops.

-Appears in: Is Palindrome, Two Sum II, 3Sum.
+Appears in: Is Palindrome, Two Sum II, 3Sum, Trapping Rain Water.

+### Sliding Window
+Maintain a window defined by two pointers that expands right and shrinks or resets left based on a condition.
+Avoids recomputing the full range on every step.

+Appears in: Best Time to Buy and Sell Stock.

+### Stack
+Use a LIFO structure when the problem involves matching, nesting, or processing elements in reverse order of when they were seen.
+In Java, prefer `ArrayDeque` over `Stack`.

+Appears in: Validate Parentheses.

 ### Prefix / Postfix Products
 For each position, the answer depends on everything to its left and everything to its right — computed independently in two passes without using division.